cloudfoundry/loggregator-release/README.md

 The [Loggregator Operator Guidebook](./docs/Loggregator%20Operator%20Guide.pdf) provides details for scaling and managing Loggregator along with detailed results of capacity planning tests.

+## Troubleshooting Reliability

+### Scaling
+In addition to the scaling recommendations above, it is important that the resources for Loggregator are dedicate VM’s with similar footprints to those used in our capacity tests.
+Even if you are within the bounds of the scaling recommendations it may be useful to scale Loggregator and Nozzle components aggressively to rule out scaling as a major cause log loss.

+### Noise
+Another common reason for log loss is due to an application producing a large amount of logs that drown out the logs from other application on the cell it is running on.
+To identify and monitor for this behavior the Loggregator team has created a Noisy Neighbor Nozzle and CLI Tool.
+This tool will help operators quickly identify and take action on noise producing applications.
+Instruction for deploying and using this nozzle are in the repo.

 ## More Resources and Documentation